 13.2 Company is entitled to terminate the entire Purchase Order, or any part of the Work by giving written notice to Contractor at any time if Contractor: (i) fails or refuses to supply competent supervision or sufficient, competent, and properly skilled Personnel or proper materials; or (ii) does not make proper or timely performance of the Purchase Order; or (iii) goes into liquidation or receivership; or (iv) otherwise prejudices or fails to carry out its obligations in accordance with the Purchase Order.

 13.3 In the event of termination in accordance with Clause 13.2, Company will not be liable to pay Contractor any further monies in respect of the Purchase Order and Contractor shall repay to Company any part of the Price paid for Work not performed and accepted at the date of termination.
 Furthermore, Contractor shall be liable for and shall pay Company any costs, expenses, or damages incurred by Company as a result of termination, including the additional cost of Company providing the Work itself, or having the Work provided by others, if applicable.

 Company and its authorised representatives may at any time during the term of the Purchase Order and for four (4) years thereafter, on reasonable prior notice, have access to and audit all relevant books and records of Contractor Group for the purpose of confirming compliance by Contractor with the requirements of the Purchase Order.

 Company may instruct Contractor in writing to make changes to the Work, which may include, without limitation, additions, omissions, substitutions, and changes in quantity, quality, form, character, kind, position, dimension, level, or line and changes in any method of construction specified by Company.
 Contractor shall immediately proceed with any such Company-instructed changes.
-The compensation payable under the Purchase Order shall be adjusted by increase or decrease as appropriate.
+The remuneration payable under the Purchase Order will be adjusted by increase or decrease as appropriate.